mathebulansuku/Hosing-a-static-website-with-Amazon-S3/README.md

 ## CREATE A BUCKET IN AMAZON S3

-- In the AWS Management Console, on the Services menu, choose S3.
+- In the **AWS Management Console**, on the Services menu, choose S3.
 Choose Create bucket

 - An S3 bucket name is globally unique, and the namespace is shared by all AWS accounts.
 After you create a bucket, the name of that bucket cannot be used by another AWS account in any AWS Region unless you delete the bucket.